Vshpak3/passes/README.md

 You can also use the OpenAPI server to send API requests to the backend for testing.
 For this to work, you first need to log in to the application at `http://localhost:3000/login`.
-Then copy your access token and click on the "Authorize" button in the OpenAPI server to add it in.
-You can get the access token by running:
+Next go to the console and run:
 ```js
 JSON.parse(window.localStorage.getItem("access-token"))
 ```
+Finally, copy the output, navigate to `http://localhost:3001/api`, click on the "Authorize" button in the top right, and paste in the output.

 ### Unit Tests and Linting